longviewoor/little-book-of-ao/src/chapter_4.md

 What you might have realized so far in our discussion of AO's architecutre is that there has been no mention of "blocks", or adding blocks to a "blockchain".

+This does happen at the *Arweave* level, but no blocks are being produced by the AO network itself.

-Looking at the previous chapter, there are still some unanswered questions:
+Looking at the previous chapter, you may still have some unanswered questions.

-- Do AO nodes run all three of these "units"?
-- How do Scheduler Units order trnasactions?
-- How do you know a Compute Unit will return you a correct result?
-- Where is consensus?!?!?!?!?!?
+The largest one likely being "*where is consensus?!?!?!?!?!?*"

-In this chapter, based on the explanation of MUs, SUs, and CUs as well as other AO primitives, we will take a look at answering some of these questions and looking at the security and consensus model of AO in more detail.

-Let's first take a look at consensus at the state level and build up from there.
+In this chapter we'll explore the security and consensus model of AO in more detail, first taking a look at the state level.

 ## The state layer

+Consensus on AO does not exist the same way as it does on Ethereum (or even Arweave, for that matter).

+It provides different security mechanisms based on different needs, but ultimately, Arweave acts as the **immutable state layer** from which computation uses as a source of truth.

-As mentioned in the previous chapter, SUs order and store messages on Arweave, and CUs perform computation based on this message log on Arweave.
+As mentioned in the previous chapter, schedulers order and store messages on Arweave, and AO nodes perform computation based on this message log on Arweave.

 This means at the state layer, consensus is solved.
 Once a set of messages are on Arweave they are immutable and tamper-proof: in other words, anyone can read from this log of messages stored on Arweave and re-construct the state of an AO process.

+Users could even run their own AO node and compute this for themselves - no need to even request computation from a node or a consortium of nodes.

-AO essentially inherits the security of Arweave for the storing and reading of message data.
+From this persective, AO essentially inherits the security of Arweave for the **storing and reading of message data**.

-Arweave is the source of truth for settled transactions, so where some kind of consensus is needed is instead *before* this, when messages are being propogated through the network to be scheduled in a specific order.

-This leaves two parts about consensus to be answered:
-1. How do you ensure that Scheduler Units order transactions in a fair, and tamper-proof way?
+Where consensus is instead important is the layer on top of this - computation, and the layer previous (scheduling).

+## Ensuring computational correctness

+With all of the information given, this raises the question:

-2. How do you ensure that Compute Units return truthful results to a user?
+How do you ensure nodes return truthful results to a user?

-## Consensus and trust from SUs

-As mentioned in the previous chapter, Scheduler Units (SUs) are responsible for deciding the order of messages, and settling them on Arweave.

-This means that *this* is the part of AO which requires consensus; in other words determining the order to store messages related to a process.

-## Ensuring computational correctness from CUs
+This ultimately depends on the level of insurance for "trust" that end users or applications require.

+Users, for example, could run their own AO node and compute the results from Arweave themselves.
+These provides a high level of verification.

+Most users, however, do not end up running their own node.
+This means that AO nodes will typically compute results for users.

-CUs on AO do not have a srict consensus mechanism.
-Instead, they make use of economic incentives and staking in order to oncentivize the returning of correct computational results to users.
+Once AO has fully converted to mainnet, these nodes will make use of economic incentives and staking in order to incentivize the returning of correct results to users.

-At the time of writing, [Forward Research]() is subsidizing and providing the use of CUs.
-Messages sent by users, passing through MUs and other parts of the AO Network, currently have their result and state computed by at least three CUs.

-Eventually as the AO network develops, node operators will provision their own CUs, and users will be able to decide how many times they would like to receive a result from a CU.

-How does a CU "know" if it got something wrong?
-Where's the consensus here?
-Like if you get the result from 5 CUs and 4 agree, one doesn't - how is slashing etc. determined here?

-The fact that state is implied and re-constructable from Arweave also means that CUs cannot physically tamper with the actual state of a process - they can only return inaccurate information.
-CUs cannot affect the real state of a process.
+The fact that the state is implied and re-constructable from Arweave by anyone also  means that nodes are heavily disincentivized to tamper with the result.

+If an AO node decided to return an unthruthful result - the "truth" is on Arweave.
+It only will affect the frontend, for example the displaying of an incorrect balance, which does not reflect the actual balance onchain.
+They cannot affect the actual state of a process.

+This leaves one part of consensus to be answered:

+How do you ensure that Scheduler Units order transactions in a fair, and tamper-proof way?

+We will not cover that in the scope of this bok at the moment.